lgfrbcsgo/wot-battle-results-server/README.md

 -   Allows running multiple commands after each other without any interruptions.
     Individual commands are allowed to fail.
-    It is guaranteed that no other commands are executed while the commands are being processed.
+    While the commands are being executed it is guaranteed that
+    1. no other commands are executed
+    2. no battle results are received
     ```json
     {
       "messageType": "PIPELINE",